-Annually, over 7 million people die prematurely from air pollution, according to a 2016 World Health Organization (WHO) report.
-A 2016 United Nations (UN) report on pandemic flu predicted that a virulent strain of influenza could spread worldwide to all major global capitals in less than 60 days and kill 33 million people in under 9 months.
+A United Nations (UN) report on pandemic flu predicted that a virulent strain of influenza could spread worldwide to all major global capitals in less than 60 days and kill 33 million people in under 9 months.

-Record-breaking wildfires have burned vast regions of the US west, including California, Oregon, Washington, and Colorado, destroying homes and choking the air with hazardous particulates.
-More are yet to come.
+Wildfires burn vast regions of the US west annually in California, Oregon, Washington, and Colorado, filling the air with hazardous PM2.5 particulates.

-The superior Airgami design garnered Air99 the 2019 Reimagining Respiratory Protection QuickFire Challenge trophy and grant, sponsored by Johnson & Johnson Innovation - JLABS and the Biomedical Advanced Research and Development Authority (BARDA) under the offices of the Assistant Secretary of Preparedness and Response (ASPR) and Health and Human Services (HHS).
+Because of Airgami, Air99 won the 2019 Reimagining Respiratory Protection QuickFire Challenge trophy and grant, sponsored by Johnson & Johnson Innovation - JLABS and the Biomedical Advanced Research and Development Authority (BARDA) under the offices of the Assistant Secretary of Preparedness and Response (ASPR) and Health and Human Services (HHS).

 Air99 is also a semi-finalist in the nationwide BARDA/NIOSH Mask Innovation Challenge, that aims to support the development of innovative masks that can protect Americans from respiratory pathogens such as SARS-CoV-2.